 The Bloom Program

-The Bloom Program is a full-time (five days-a-week), therapeutic program for children ages 3-5 with Autism Spectrum Disorder that incorporates speech therapy (group and individual), occupational therapy, and applied behavior analysis throughout the day.
-Bloom is a year-round program, beginning in August, with behaviorally focused therapies designed to help children increase social skills and effective communication.
-Children in Bloom work on skills both in a large group of students and individually to maximize learning and growth during the program.
+The Bloom Program is a full-time (five days-a-week), therapeutic program for children ages 2-5 with Autism Spectrum Disorder that incorporates speech-language therapy (group and individual), occupational therapy, and applied behavior analysis throughout the day.
+Bloom is a year-round program, beginning in August, with therapies designed to help children increase effective communication, activities of daily living, and social skills.
+Children in Bloom work on skills in both individual and group environments to maximize learning and growth during the program.
 Bloom is a tuition-based program with therapeutic services billed to insurance and/or Medicaid.

 What Makes Bloom Unique?

-- Integrates speech therapy, occupational therapy, and applied behavior analysis throughout a child’s day
+- Integrates speech therapy, occupational therapy, and applied behavior analysis throughout the child’s day

 - Use of individual, small group and large group therapy

-- Mealtime challenges bring opportunity for learning, socialization goals, and increase food acceptance
+- Incorporates opportunities for socialization and increased food acceptance

 - Guided centers with transdisciplinary collaboration

 - Motor lab and Music and Movement with occupational therapy focus and support